Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

-This article is exclusively devoted to dimension $d=1$ and \(\G(\beta)\) with finite mean degree.
-In the one-dimensional case, both in classical long-range Bernoulli percolation models and in Poisson-Boolean percolation (which are both special instances of the weight-dependent random connection model) we have that $\beta_c=0$ if and only if \(\G(\beta)\) has infinite mean degree \cite{NewmanSchulman1986,MeesterRoy1996}.
-This is not the case for the weight-dependent random connection model in general and in recent years several papers have identified parameter regimes in which $\beta_c=0$ whilst \(\G(\beta)\) has finite mean degree for various instances of the model with heavy tailed degree distributions, e.g.\ \cite{Yukich2006, DeijfenHofstadHooghiemstra2013,DeprezWuthrich2019,GLM2021}.
+This article is almost exclusively devoted to dimension $d=1$ and \(\G_\beta\) with finite mean degree.
+In the one-dimensional case, both in classical long-range Bernoulli percolation models and in Poisson-Boolean percolation (which are both special instances of the weight-dependent random connection model) we have that $\beta_c=0$ if and only if \(\G_\beta\) has infinite mean degree \cite{NewmanSchulman1986,MeesterRoy1996}.
+This is not the case for the weight-dependent random connection model in general and in recent years several papers have identified parameter regimes for which $\beta_c=0$ whilst \(\G_\beta\) has finite mean degree for various instances of the model with heavy-tailed degree distributions, e.g.\ \cite{Yukich2006, DeijfenHofstadHooghiemstra2013,DeprezWuthrich2019,GLM2021}.

-Here, we address the complementary question whether $\beta_c<\infty$.
-The topological restrictions of the line make it rather hard to generate infinite clusters and many ``natural'' models admit no percolation phase.
-In nearest-neighbour percolation on \(\Z\), either all edges/vertices are present or the graph contains only finite components.
-Similarly, in the one dimensional Gilbert disc model, all components are finite as well.
+In this work we address the complementary question whether $\beta_c<\infty$.
+The topological restrictions of the line make it rather hard to generate infinite clusters and many `natural' models admit no percolation phase.
+In nearest-neighbour percolation on \(\Z\), either all edges/vertices are present or the graph contains only finite components~\cite{Grimmett1999}.
+Similarly, in the one dimensional Gilbert graph~\cite{Gilbert61}, all components are finite as well~\cite{MeesterRoy1996}.
 Generally, if each vertex can only have neighbours within bounded distance and if there is a modicum of independence in the connection probabilities then there will be no percolation.
-Moreover, the absence of a percolation phase extends to some models with unbounded interaction range, such as the Poisson-Boolean model with integrable radius distribution, even though the degree distribution of \(\G(\beta)\) might be heavy-tailed in some instances, see \cite{Hall85, MeesterRoy1996, Gouere08, JahnelAndrasCali2020}.
-Conversely, if $d\ge 2$ then \(\G(\beta)\) tends to contain an infinite component for large \(\beta\) in many cases, which is essentially a consequence of the existence of a supercritical percolation phase in nearest-neighbour Bernoulli percolation on $\Z^2$.
+Moreover, the absence of a percolation phase extends to some models with unbounded interaction range, such as the Poisson-Boolean model with integrable radius distribution, even though the degree distribution of \(\G_\beta\) might be heavy-tailed in some instances, see \cite{Hall85, MeesterRoy1996, Gouere08, JahnelTobiasCali2022}.
+Conversely, if $d\ge 2$ then \(\G_\beta\) tends to contain an infinite component for large \(\beta\) in many cases, which is essentially a consequence of the existence of a supercritical percolation phase in nearest-neighbour Bernoulli percolation on $\Z^2$~\cite{Grimmett1999,MeesterRoy1996}.

+The picture for \emph{long-range Bernoulli bond percolation} on $\Z$ is different.
+Here, any pair of vertices \(x\) and \(y\) is connected independently with probability proportional to